 It uses only 3 spices i.e. salt, black pepper & green cardamoms.
 The recipe is very simple and requires patience as it takes about 2 hours to cook.
 To save time, you can cook the mutton in a pressure cooker from a certain point on in the process.
 I have seen a few variations like onions being added etc. but believe me this is the most authentic & easiest recipe for Sindhi Elaichi Mutton.

 As this is an amazing Keto Recipe, you can make it a part of your Keto Diet Plan too.
-It is an amazing immunity booster especially during any kind of flu or fever.
-It works wonders new mothers and is recommended for post pregnancy strength and immunity.
+This recipe is an amazing immunity booster especially during any kind of flu or fever.
+It works wonders new mothers.
+It is recommended for post pregnancy strength and immunity.
 Eat this Sindhi Style Mutton with Roti or rice or have it as a soup.
 It is a great add-on to your lunch or dinner menu.

 To a grinder jar add ½ Tbsp.
 Black Pepper corns / Sabut Kali Mirch, 25-30 Green Cardamoms & 1 Tsp.
 Salt.
 Coarse Grind.
 Salts helps in proper grinding and enhances the taste.